How COVID school, screens, stress impacts kids - News 24

 Nat Kendall-Taylor, chief executive officer at the FrameWorks Institute and a senior fellow at the Center on the Developing Child at Harvard University, said people typically think of adversity in two ways: Either kids are unbreakable – impossibly resilient – or adverse experiences damage them beyond repair.

-There are different classes of stress, he says, and outcomes vary dependent on the kind of stress a child is experiencing.
+There are different classes of stress, he says, and outcomes depend on the kind of stress a child is experiencing.

 - Positive stress is being challenged and pushed mildly out of your comfort zone, which leads to growth and development.
 That could be taking a difficult test or forming a new relationship with a safe, unfamiliar person.